- 1 What is content curation?

 Curated content brightens your content feed

 There are two ways gathered content can brighten your content feed, whether it’s your social media or blog feed:

-- Secondly, you can add a variety of opinions and voices to your content.
-This variety can help diversify your content mix such as how we noted in the Social Media Today post where they added an infographic in their content
+Secondly, you can add a variety of opinions and voices to your content.
+This variety can help diversify your content mix such as how we noted in the Social Media Today post where they added an infographic to their content

 The content that you serve your audience tells them what your business covers.
 For instance, it doesn’t make sense for a stationary brand to share a post on essentials to take on your trip to XYZ country.